-Nasdaq futures fall as tech selloff continues
+Wall St. set to open higher as tech selloff stalls

-Nasdaq futures were lower for a second straight day on Wednesday as the selloff in tech stocks continued, while the S&P 500 and the Dow Jones Industrial Average futures were little changed.

-Investors are gauging the impact of a global ransomware attack that disrupted computers at banks and large companies.
+The sources, however, clarified that he intended to signal tolerance for a period of weaker inflation, not an imminent policy tightening.

+The technology index has risen about 17 percent since the start of the year, making it the best performing sector among major S&P sectors.

-The tech index has been under pressure in the last few weeks as investors, concerned with the sector's lofty valuations, shift to defensive sectors.
+However, investors, concerned with the sector's lofty valuations, have been shifting to defensive sectors.

-Shares of big tech names such as Apple (AAPL.O), Alphabet (GOOGL.O), Facebook (FB.O) and Microsoft (MSFT.O) were all down in premarket trading.
+Equity valuations have come under focus at a time when inflation remains low, recent economic data has been tepid and President Donald Trump's pro-growth policies face delays.

+The S&P 500 is trading at nearly 18 times forward earnings estimates, well above its long-term average of 15 times.

+Fed Vice Chair Stanley Fischer warned the central bank must remain vigilant in monitoring financial stability risks.

+San Francisco Fed head John Williams said investors may be getting overly complacent about risks and that "the stock market seems to be running pretty much on fumes."

-A delay in the Republican healthcare bill also weighed after a planned vote on a bill to dismantle the Affordable Care Act was put off to after the Senate's July 4 recess.
+A planned vote on Republican healthcare bill to dismantle the Affordable Care Act was put off to after the Senate's July 4 recess.

 The healthcare legislation, which has encountered resistance from several Republicans, is the first plank of President Donald Trump's domestic policy agenda, with investors eager for him to move onto his other plans, including tax cuts, infrastructure spending and deregulation.